JustinLoo/Transmon-Qubit-Control-System/docs/physics.md

-## Transmon Qubit: An Artificial Atom
+## Physics Learning and Explanations

 A **transmon** is essentially an artificial atom.
 It is made up of two parts: